- Chase Sapphire rental car insurance can cover situations like damage or theft to the car, loss-of-use bills, and reasonable towing costs.

 - Trip cancellation and interruption benefits protect your overall travel investment.

-Understanding how Chase Sapphire’s rental car insurance compares to trip insurance can help you decide what level of coverage makes sense for you.
-Credit card insurance typically covers specific situations, like rental car damage, while trip insurance offers broader protection across your travel plans.
+Understanding how Chase Sapphire’s rental car insurance compares to travel insurance can help you decide what level of coverage makes sense for you.
+Credit card insurance typically covers specific situations, like rental car damage, while travel insurance offers broader protection across your travel plans.

 When combined with Chase Sapphire’s primary rental car damage coverage, a comprehensive travel insurance plan can create a more well-rounded safety net, covering risks that credit card insurance alone does not address.